apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Judge Chutkan reinstated restrictions on Trump’s public statements in election interference trial**
+**UAW-Ford deal nets union big wins on wages, benefits, investments**

-You can read more about it [here](https://thehill.com/regulation/court-battles/4282835-judge-chutkan-reinstated-restrictions-on-trumps-public-statements-in-election-interference-trial/).
+You can read more about it [here](https://www.reuters.com/business/autos-transportation/uaw-leaders-push-ahead-with-ford-contract-gm-talks-drag-2023-10-29/).

 ## Requirements
 - Python 3.8